-Co-op will re-caulk, replace, and repair as necessary, with possible member charge for neglect.
+Co-op responsibility: Co-op will re-caulk, replace, and repair as necessary, with possible member charge for neglect.
 Handicap grab bars will be installed at no charge after consultation with the member.

-Member may install shower doors.
-Care of such becomes member responsibility.
+Improvements: Member may install shower doors.
+Care of such

+becomes member responsibility.